Sontranwakumo/badminton-project-yrn/src/v1/order-forms/README.md

 Note of sender to approver of the order form.

 **booking_date** *string*
-Date of booking, format type `DD-MM-YYYY`.
+Date of booking, format type `YYYY-MM-DD`.

 **start_time** *string*
 Start time of booking, It have to be suite one of `start_time` of time slots.
 Format type `HH:mm`